 The higher the compression ratio, the better the engine performs.
 However, you can't increase the compression ratio to infinity.
 At some point, the combustion chamber won't have enough space to accommodate the combustion, and detonation will occur.

-As we mentioned before, the dynamic compression ratio is the one that actually happens inside the engine.
+As we mentioned before, the dynamic compression ratio is the one that happens inside the engine.
 That's why, when we talk about the best compression ratio, we should focus on the DCR and not on the static CR.
 Most conventional engines will have the DCR in the range from 8:1 to 8.5:1, which corresponds to 10:1 to 12:1 static CR.
-If you're using race fuel, however, it can get much higher, up to 10:1 DSR and 15:1 static CR.
+However, if you're using race fuel, it can get much higher, up to 10:1 DSR and 15:1 static CR.

 How can I calculate compression ratio of a petrol engine?

 To calculate the compression ratio, you may use the formula: